quiph/RecyclerView-FastScroller/README.md

    2. `afterTrack` - Position it after the scroll track
 * `handleWidth` - Use to custom set the width of the fast scroll handle - Defaults to 18dp
 * `handleHeight` - Use to custom set the height of the fast scroll handle - Defaults to 18dp
-* `handleHasFixedSize` - TODO - currently setting this to false doesn`t do anything, as the size of the handle is independent of the item count
+* `handleHasFixedSize` - TODO - currently setting this to false doesn't do anything, as the size of the handle is independent of the item count
 * `addLastItemPadding` - By default the last item of the `RecyclerView` associated with the fast scroller has an extra padding of the height of the first visible item found, to disable this behaviour set this as `false`
 * `fastScrollDirection` - TODO - currently the fast scroller only works in the `vertical` direction